-The house was not your typical “German style” home.
+Glienicke was not your typical “German style” home.
 It was built without insulation from simple materials.
-Rooms were small… and the children’s bedrooms had “pull down” beds or bunk beds.
+Rooms were small and the children’s bedrooms had “pull down” beds or bunk beds.
 The dining area was an L-shaped bench around a table, and there was an open fireplace in the corner.
 French doors showed off the primary focus of the home, the outdoors.
-This was a place where kids could roam free… playing in the water and adventuring in the woods.
-And it was also a place for the adults to really let their hair down… wear comfortable clothes, and live with fewer restrictions.
+This was a place where kids could roam free, splashing in the water and adventuring in the woods.
+And it was also a place for the adults to really let their hair down, to wear comfortable clothes, and live with fewer restrictions.
 Life at Glenieke was idyllic.

 Political Changes, and a New Family in the House

-Alfred Alexander always assumed that his military service in WW1, and his status in the City as a prominent doctor, would make him immune to Jewish persecution, but it was not to be.
-The family left for England, and composer August Meisel and his wife moved in.
+The original owner, Alfred Alexander always assumed that his military service in WW1, and his status in the City as a prominent doctor, would make him immune to Jewish persecution, but it was not to be.
+The Alexandar family left for England, and composer August Meisel and his wife moved in.

 In time, 5 families would have an impact on the little house.
-It would survive active families, bombing raids, the Russian Army, and having the Wall built across the backyard, separating it from the lake.
+It survived active families, bombing raids, and the Russian Army.
+It remained standing when the Wall was built across the backyard, separating it from the lake.

 What makes this book so fascinating is how much information there is about the lives of ordinary people who lived in the house.
 These weren’t particularly famous people, yet Harding was able to piece together the stories of their lives through research and interviews.
 The composer, the Stasi informant, even the children who lived in the house are fleshed out and made real.
 And central to it all… there is a house.